Aviva Mongillo

-Aviva Chiara Mongillo (born February 6, 1998), also known as Carys, is a Canadian pop singer and actress.
-She is known for her roles as Alya Kendrick in the Family Channel drama Backstage and Juniper in the CBC sitcom Workin' Moms.
-After the online success of "Princesses Don't Cry", she released the EP To Anyone Like Me on October 2, 2020, through Warner Music Canada.
+Aviva Chiara Mongillo (born February 6, 1998), also known as Carys, is a Canadian singer and actress.
+She is known for her roles as Alya Kendrick in the Family Channel drama series Backstage and Juniper in the CBC sitcom Workin' Moms.
+After the online success of her song "Princesses Don't Cry", she released the EP To Anyone Like Me on October 2, 2020, through Warner Music Canada.

 Early life

 Aviva Chiara Mongillo was born on February 6, 1998, in Markham, Canada.
 She was born into an Italian family, who she stated "always supported" her dreams.
 At the age of seven, she was enrolled in acting classes, followed by vocal lessons and guitar classes.
 She attended Unionville High School, and continued her education while appearing on Backstage.
 Mongillo has suffered from anxiety from a young age.